Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Randomization Robustness Analysis

 \subsection{Results}

 Table \ref{tab:success_log10_taskminutes} presents results on the impact of randomizing the order of displayed LLM responses.
 Column (1) is our baseline estimate used in the main text.
 In Column (2) we only use data based on the non-randomized LLM response ordering.
 Column (3) shows results using only the randomized sample.
-The result in Column (3) yields a lower coefficient (but is also based on a much smaller sample).
+The result in Column (3) yields a lower coefficient.
 However, if anything, this lower coefficients strengthens our conclusion on a flat relationship between LLM performance and task duration.
 In Column (4), we applied our adjustment described above.